 According to Hurston, men are more practical than women; they know that their dreams are unattainable, as illustrated by the distant ships that rarely come to shore.
 When they realize that their dreams are unrealistic, men become resigned to their fates and live on.
 On the other hand, women close that metaphorical distance by failing to distinguish between dream and reality.
 Their dreams are their reality and thus, they live far more idealistic lives.

 Through pollinated air she saw a glorious being coming up the road.
 In her former blindness she had known him as shiftless Johnny Taylor, tall and lean.
 That was before the golden dust of pollen had beglamored his rags and her eyes.

 In the last stages of Nanny’s sleep, she dreamed of voices.
 Voices far-off but persistent, and gradually coming nearer.
 Janie’s voice.
 Janie talking in whispery snatches with a male voice she couldn’t quite place.
 That brought her wide awake.
 She bolted upright and peered out of the window and saw Johnny Taylor lacerating her Janie with a kiss.
 (2.16-17)

-Janie’s pseudo-sexual experience under the pear tree changes her attitude towards boys.
+Janie’s pseudo-sexual experience under the pear tree changes her attitude toward boys.
 It makes her aware of her own body and her own budding sexual desires.
 This leads her to romanticize a boy whom she once ignored.
-Nanny, on the other hand, has a much more cynical vision of males.
-She considers men, especially unmarried ones, dangerous – as demonstrated by her use of "lacerating" to describe Johnny’s kiss for Janie.
+Nanny, on the other hand, has a much more cynical vision of men.
+She considers them, especially the unmarried ones, dangerous—as demonstrated by the use of "lacerating" to describe Johnny’s kiss.

 Black women, as far as Nanny can see, get the worst lot in life.
 While white men are highest in the hierarchy and look down on black men, the black men in turn drop the burden on the shoulders of their women.
 Everyone treats black women like animals.